Importing products of non-animal origin

-These are products likely to be contaminated with aflatoxins (such as nuts) and uncultivated wild mushrooms that may be contaminated with radiocaesium following the Chernobyl power station incident.

-Importers should be aware that some products from specific countries are subject to emergency controls and can only enter the UK through designated border control posts (BCPs).

-Legislation for importing produce of non-animal origin

-Food which is intended for human consumption must meet the general food safety requirements of European Union law.

-Under Regulation 178/2002 food must not be unsafe, this means:

-Second capture | These are products likely to be contaminated with aflatoxins (such as nuts), pesticides, Salmonella or radiocaesium.
+These are products likely to be contaminated with aflatoxins (such as nuts), pesticides, Salmonella or radiocaesium.

 Importers should be aware that some products from specific countries are subject to emergency controls and can only enter the UK through designated border control posts (BCPs).

 Legislation for importing produce of non-animal origin

 Food which is intended for human consumption must meet the general food safety requirements of European Union law.

 Under Regulation 178/2002 food must not be unsafe, this means: